 Even if you don’t consider yourself an artistic person, color theory goes a long way, touching everything from small business branding and color palettes to daily tasks like picking out an outfit.
 Colors are an important part of what makes things visually appealing and the best way to learn all about them is to start with a single color.
 Without further ado, let’s take a look at pastel red.

 What Color Is Pastel Red?

 Pastel red is a beautiful color with the hex code #FF6961.
-It is commonly used by web developers and designers due to its soft nature.
-The muted red look of pastel red makes it easy to match with other colors and lends a fun but soft look to images.
+It is commonly used by web developers and designers due to its eye-catching but soft nature.
+The muted red look of pastel red makes it easy to match with other colors and lends a fun but not jarring look to images.

 While the red color is usually associated with aggression and passion, pastel red has a completely different vibe.
 The pastel red color has more of a dreamy look and feel to it and is often associated with love and romance.

 If we look at the pastel red color in RGB color values, it consists of 100% red, 41.2% green, and 38% blue colors.
 In CMYK color space, the red pastel color is composed of 0% cyan, 58.8% magenta, 62% yellow, and 0% black.
 A Pantone shade that is close to pastel red is called “Siesta.”